 Jersey City man faces judge in Facebook witness tampering case

-JERSEY CITY -- A Hudson County judge today ordered bail lowered for a Jersey City man who posted police interview videos on Facebook in what prosecutors say was an effort to incite an "overwhelming lynch mob" targeting people for cooperating with police.
-Jacob V. Hudnut, attorney for 31-year-old Laquan Clark, argued in a court hearing this morning for Clark to be released from jail, with Hudnut accusing authorities of waging an overzealous prosecution of Clark by charging him with two counts of first-degree witness tampering.
+A Hudson County judge Friday ordered bail lowered for a Jersey City man who posted police interview videos on Facebook in what prosecutors say was an effort to incite an "overwhelming lynch mob" targeting people for cooperating with police.
+Jacob V. Hudnut, attorney for 31-year-old Laquan Clark, argued in a court hearing for Clark to be released from jail, with Hudnut accusing authorities of waging an overzealous prosecution of Clark by charging him with two counts of first-degree witness tampering.

 Start the conversation, or Read more at The Jersey Journal.